jasonfilippou/crypto_rec_service/README.md

 ### Scaling across multiple cryptos

-The application scales well in the face of several cryptos, because we employ multiple threads both to load the data in our MySQL database and in-memory, and to address the requirements of the "best crypto of the day" query.
+The application scales well in the face of several cryptos, because we employ multiple threads to preload the database, and to address the requirements of the
+"best crypto of the day" endpoint.

 ### Safe-guarding against not currently supported cryptos

-The application is robust against not currently supported cryptos as well.
+The application is robust against not currently supported cryptos.
 At startup, it determines the set of acceptable cryptos via the CSV files present in the `./task/prices` directory.
 Then, as described [above](#aggregate-stats-for-a-given-crypto-and-all-cryptos), the application will serve the user with a `404` if they attempt to return results for an unsupported crypto.